cliffyb824/Disaster-Response-App/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

-3. Go to http://0.0.0.0:3001/ go to the website that is showed in your command line.
+3. Go to the website that is showed in your command line, should be something like http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements <a name="License"></a>